 - Select all the tracks and copy their names as a simple test.

 - On the import music collections page, add the track list to the yellow field.

 - Click Find.

-Yandex.Music will match the track names in the list with its own catalog You can save any tracks it finds to your library individually, or add them to an existing or new playlist.
-If it turns out that you have more than 10,000 tracks to import, the service will divide them into several playlists.
+Yandex.Music will match the track names in the list to its own catalog.
+You can save any tracks it finds to your library individually, or add them to an existing or new playlist.
+If it turns out that you have more than 10,000 tracks to import, the service will divide them into multiple playlists.